-There is much debate whether you need a sleeping bag or a liner during the summer on the Camino de Santiago.
+There is much debate on whether you need a summer sleeping bag or a sleeping bag liner during the summer on the Camino de Santiago.
 Here I want to look at both side of that argument and help you how to choose a sleeping bag or liner; then which one and do you need it treated against bed bugs.

 - Choosing a Rucksack

 - (and what is the best camera for the Camino)

 Table of Contents